latent-to/developer-docs/docs/subnets/subnet-hyperparameters.md

 **Description**:

-Determines if the Yuma Consensus 3 mechanism is applied to the subnet.
+Toggles the consensus mechanism used by the subnet between Yuma Consensus v2 and v3.

 ## Global/Root State Variables